cms-dev/cms/docs/External contest formats.rst

 These are the required files.

 - :file:`statement/statement.pdf` (also accepted: :file:`testo/testo.pdf`): the main statement of the problem.
-It is not yet possible to import several statement associated to different languages.
+It is not yet possible to import several statement associated to different languages: this (only) statement will be imported according to the language specified under the key ``primary_language``.

 - :file:`input/input{%d}.txt` and :file:`output/output{%d}.txt` for all integers :samp:`{%d}` between 0 (included) and ``n_input`` (excluded): these are of course the input and (one of) the correct output files.